A1bertoVG/OpenCV_Recognition/README.md

 It has C++, Python, Java and Matlab interfaces and supports Windows, Linux, Android, and MacOS.

 Some uses of this algorithms are face recognition, identificate objects, classify human actions, tracking movements and more.
-For this projects I'll be using 4 of this algorithms wich will be:
+For these projects I'll be using 4 of these algorithms which are:

 - Project 1, 2 & 5: [haarcascade_frontalface_default.xml](https://github.com/opencv/opencv/blob/master/data/haarcascades/haarcascade_frontalface_default.xmlhttps://github.com/opencv/opencv/blob/master/data/haarcascades/haarcascade_frontalface_default.xml)
 - Project 3: